JuanIrache/gpmf-extract/readme.md

 - Unduplicate code from readBlock and readBlockWorker
 - Increase browser compatibility
-- Ideas for handling large files in Node?
+- Ideas for handling large files in Node? (maybe trimming the video in chunks multiple of 1.001Hz) https://github.com/gopro/gpmf-parser/issues/37
 - Extract from .mov?